 Seated Leg Curl Strength Standards Calculator

-For Seated Leg Curl, Novice starts at 0.28x bodyweight for men and 0.20x for women, while Elite starts at 0.90x bodyweight for men and 0.70x for women.
+Under strict Seated Leg Curl strength standards, Novice starts around 0.28x bodyweight for men and 0.20x for women, while Elite starts around 0.90x for men and 0.70x for women.

 Understanding Your Seated Leg Curl Strength Score